 The new mum said she was up all that night trying to breastfeed and settle the baby and they finally fell asleep (still in the hospital) at around 10 am the following morning.

 "I was loudly woken by the door opening and a child I didn't know shouting and throwing seven balloons at me and the bassinet," she said.

-“I was shocked and DD started crying.
-It was MIL and the child we asked her not to bring.”
+"I was shocked and my daughter started crying.
+It was mother-in-law and the child we asked her not to bring."